Developer Guide

 - Alternative 2: Image details are stored in a list in the

-.- Pros: Easier to maintain/sanitize the list of images for outdated/corrupted images.
+Model.- Pros: Easier to maintain/sanitize the list of images for outdated/corrupted images.

 - Cons: Hard to associate the images with the persons, since there is no unique identifying number/value associated